kin3tik/Verifier/README.md

 ##Usage

-There are two options when running this software – a CLI with a limited feature set, and a GUI.
+There are two options when running this software - a CLI with a limited feature set, and a GUI.

 ###CLI Usage

 From the terminal/command prompt, navigate to the directory where the *.JAR file is stored and type the following:

-`java –jar hsv.jar refSig.file testSig.file`
+`java -jar hsv.jar refSig.file testSig.file`

 ####Parameters

-* refSig.file – the signature file that contains the multiple signatures used to create the reference signature.
+* **refSig.file** - the signature file that contains the multiple signatures used to create the reference signature.
 Usually this file should contain 5-10 signature samples.
-* testSig.file - the signature file that contains a single signature that we want to verify the authenticity of.
+* **testSig.file** - the signature file that contains a single signature that we want to verify the authenticity of.

 ###GUI Usage

 To launch the GUI, simply double click the runnable jar file, or run this CLI command without an argument, like so:

-`java –jar hsv.jar`
+`java -jar hsv.jar`

 ##System Requirements and Dependancies